sulaiman-allen/git-cheater/README.md

 # git cheater
  A script for updating git once a day if no commit has been added that day.
+Randomly picks a commit message from a list of prewritten messages and modifies a file, scumbag.txt by writing the message "Another unsuccesful day".
+These unsuccesful days will continue to pile up until a real commit is written.

- Created in reaction to a company's idea that hiring practice dictates choosing a candidate should be based upon the number of commits that person has on github.
+ This project was created in reaction to a company's idea that hiring practice dictates choosing a candidate should be based upon the number of commits that person has on github.
+Although this script only runs once a day, it could easily be modified to run any number of times without checking to see if a commit even exists for that day.
+Just throw a few more commit messages in the rolodex and it may actually look like you are a productive member of society.
+# ( ͡° ͜ʖ ͡°)

 ### Install
  The "git-cheater" folder must be placed in the /home/username directory in order to function